This is an idea I pinched from the fanzine When Saturday Comes, an occasional look back at memorable seasons in NZ football.

 - Gisborne City & Dunedin City have both folded.

-- WDU merged with Wellington City at the end of the 1985 season and became know as the absurdly long Wellington City Diamond United before shortening it to Wellington United and currently play in the Capital Premier Division
+- WDU merged with Wellington City at the end of the 1985 season and became know as the absurdly long Wellington City Diamond United before shortening it to Wellington United and currently play in the Central League (2nd tier)

-- Christchurch United play in the Mainland Premier League
+- Christchurch United play in Canterbury Premier League (3rd tier)

 - North Shore United (div 1), Manurewa (div 1) and Papatoetoe (div 2) all play in the Northern League